V6 engine: Use in automobiles

 In 1906, a few years after 4 cylinder engines and V8 engines had come into existence, the first known V6 engine was built.
 This V6 engine was a single prototype automotive engine built by Marmon Motor Car Company in the United States.
 The engine did not reach production.
 Similarly, a single prototype engine was produced by Buick in 1918.

 In 1910 Delahaye produced the first 30° 3.2-litre V6 which was installed in the 1911 Delahaye Type 44 automobile.

 The Lancia V6 engine was introduced in the 1950 Lancia Aurelia.
 Lancia had been producing V4 engines for approximately 30 years, and one of the key goals was to reduce the vibrations compared with the V4 engine.
 The V6 engine used a 60 degree V-angle and six crankpins, resulting in an evenly-spaced firing order to reduce vibrations.

 Other manufacturers took note and soon other V6 engines were designed.
 In 1959, the GMC V6 engine was introduced in the form of a 60-degree 305 cuin petrol engine used in pickup trucks and carryalls.
 The Buick V6 engine was introduced in 1962 and was based on the all-alloy Buick 215 V8, which shared its 90° bank angle, but unlike the Buick V8, used all-cast iron construction.
 Initially an uneven-firing engine, Buick later redesigned the crankshaft to a "split-pin" configuration to create an "even-firing" version.
-After it became the 3800 V6 in 1990, the engine gained a reputation as a reliable, powerful, fuel-efficient workhorse that became a mainstay of GM's FWD mid-size and full-size cars.
+After it became the 3800 V6 in 1988, the engine gained a reputation as a reliable, powerful, fuel-efficient workhorse that became a mainstay of GM's FWD mid-size and full-size cars.
 It was discontinued in 2008.
 Over 25 million units had been built, making it one of the most-produced engines in history, and it was on Ward's 10 Best Engines of the 20th century list.

 Ford introduced its European road car engines in 1965 with the German division's Cologne V6, and the Ford Essex V6 engine, introduced by Ford's United Kingdom division in 1966; both engines used a 60-degree V-angle.
 The 1967 Dino 206 GT was Ferrari's first V6 road car, which had a 65-degree V-angle.

 The 1979-2005 Alfa Romeo V6 engine was introduced in the Alfa Romeo Alfa 6 luxury sedan and later used in many other Alfa Romeo models.
 This engine used a 60 degree V-angle, an all-aluminium construction and two valves per cylinder.
 A turbocharged version was introduced in 1991 and a four valve per cylinder version was introduced in 1997.
 Also in 1970, the Citroën SM grand tourer was introduced, powered by a 90-degree V6 built by Maserati.
-The Chevrolet 90° V6 engine was introduced in 1978 and produced for 36 years.